notsuju/Make-Windows-Incredible/README.md

 14. Paste this raw file in `userContent.css` and save

-15. Now pick downlaod image from [here](https://github.com/notsuju/Make-Windows-Incredible/tree/main/Wallpapers)
+15. Now pick and downlaod any image from [here](https://github.com/notsuju/Make-Windows-Incredible/tree/main/Wallpapers) (this will be your firefox background)

-16. Copy the name of the image with file type `Example: 123.png` copy the whole thing 123.png
+16. Copy the image downloaded And paste that image in the `img` folder (this will be your firefox background image)

-17. And paste that image in the `img` folder (this will be your firefox background image)
+17. Copy the name of the image with file type `Example: 123.png` copy the whole thing 123.png

 18. Now open `userContent` and look at **line 12** paste the copied name after `img/` and save

-19. Close everything and reopen firefox (Your theme and img is work now)
+19. Close everything and reopen firefox (Your theme and img will work now)

 20. Install the [Firefox color](https://color.firefox.com/)